Glenn Hegar

 The tiered partnership report was filed without a tax report and could not be processed to the account.
 Answers to frequently asked questions about tiered partnerships are available online.

-To resolve this issue, the entity can file the applicable report: long form or, if qualified, EZ Computation or No Tax Due.
+To resolve this issue, the entity can file the applicable report: long form or, if qualified, EZ Computation.
 The No Tax Due thresholds, EZ Computation thresholds and discounts do not apply to a lower or an upper tier entity if, before the attribution of any total revenue by a lower tier entity to an upper tier entity, the lower tier entity does not meet the criteria.

 You can file your report using one of these methods: